-The Meliá's Risk Management model has not changed compared to previous years and is based on the integrated framework of Enterprise Risk Management COSO II (Committee of Sponsoring Organizations of the Treadway Commission).
-It is a continuous improvement model throughout the entire Company, whose main stages are as follows:
+The model and methodology of Meliá's Risk Management have not changed compared to previous years and, therefore, continue to be based on the integrated framework of Enterprise Risk Management COSO II (Committee of Sponsoring Organizations of the Treadway Commission), and it is a model of continuous improvement, across the entire Company, which main stages are the following:

-- 1. Identification of Risks, including tax risks, through the collection and analysis of internal and external information. - 2.
+- 1. Identification of risks, including tax risks, through the collection and analysis of internal and external information. - 2.
 Risk assessment in each of the business areas as well as in the different support units, prioritising the most relevant risks and obtaining the different maps. - 3.
-Responses to the risks by assigning responsibilities for the most relevant Risks and defining the actions that allow their management in an effective manner. - 4.
-Monitoring and control through the indicators defined in this regard of the most relevant risks, the annual update of the Risk Maps, and the monitoring of the initiatives established for their mitigation. - 5.
+Responses to the risks by assigning responsibilities for the most relevant risks and defining the actions that allow their management in an effective manner. - 4.
+Monitoring and control through the indicators defined in this regard of the most relevant risks, the annual update of the risk maps, and the monitoring of the initiatives established for their mitigation. - 5.
 Periodic and transparent communication of the results obtained to the Senior Management, the Auditing and Compliance Committee and the Board of Directors, which serves as feedback to the system so that continuous improvement in the process is obtained.

-This model operates in a comprehensive and continuous manner, and allows to obtain the Group's Risk Map through the consolidation of Individual Risk Maps of the various Departments and Business Areas, through periodic identification by the Management Team of risks that affect the Group's objectives and strategy (Stage 1), and assessment of risks based on variables of occurrence probability and impact in the event of materialisation (Stage 2), according to standardised quantitative and qualitative scales.
+The management team identifies the risks that affect the Group's objectives and strategy (Stage 1), and assesses them based on variables of occurrence probability and impact in the event of materialisation (Stage 2), according to standardised quantitative and qualitative scales, which guarantees uniform criteria to carry out the assessment.